catherine-siller/catherine-siller-website/blog/work-from-home-space-cute-and-intentional.md

 **The chair is uncomfortable af (but so dang cute).**

 If you’re like me and gained some weight in 2020 due to the pandemic, you seek activity where you can get it.
-I’ve been more conscious about not sitting at my desk too long and being active more ihroughout the day.
+I’ve been more conscious about not sitting at my desk too long and being active more throughout the day.
 The chair is not necessarily uncomfortable either, but it’s intentional so that I will go on walks more, stand at my kitchen bar, and take breaks more often.

 ![](assets/IMG-8075.jpg)